fbpx

 Probate is the name given to the legal process of reviewing a will.

-This gives the executor the legal right to manage a deceased person’s estate.
+Once it finishes, the executor has the legal right to distribute the deceased’s estate.

 How long does probate take once submitted?

-The average probate process is believed to take between 6 to 12 months.
+The average probate process takes between 6 to 12 months.

 In general the more complicated a case it, the longer it takes.